Franciscan Justice Circles

 Can my fraternity or religious community be associated with the Franciscan Justice Circles?

 Yes!
 If you already have a group formed and could benefit from the faith-rooted advocacy support that FAN provides, along with the opportunity to network with other Franciscan Justice Circles, we welcome you to join our growing movement.
 We would be happy to explore how we can integrate our efforts together.

 How can we form a FJC?

-Forming a small group in order to start a FJC is a task that calls for creativity, reaching out to your personal contacts as well as getting out the word in your local community, such as at places of worship or in other networks.
+Forming a small group in order to start a FJC is a task that calls for creativity, reaching out to friends and others who share a concern for faith-based social justice as well as getting out the word in your local community, such as at places of worship or in other networks.
 The ideal FJC consists of a small core group, ranging from four to twelve people, but varies by each group’s unique circumstances.
 To assist you in extending the invitation to more people, we have prepared promotional materials, available on the Resources page.